contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_debug-discover/02_sending.md

 At first sight, it looks surprising to talk about request edition in this section, but you deserve good surprises, right?

 Let's say that you test an API and send a request that creates an entity.
 By convention, the response contains the URL of the newly created entity (usually in a "Location" header).
-It's quite appealing to ìmmediately requesting the state of this entity.
+It's quite appealing to immediately requesting the state of this entity.
 That's where Restlet Client eases you life and helps you set up this request.

 Restlet Client understands a list of response headers and provides useful actions when you click on them.
 See the table below for a complete list of niceties.